danielaparker/jsoncons/README.md

 - The [csv](#user-content-ext_csv) extension supports reading (writing) JSON values from (to) CSV files
 - The [msgpack](#user-content-ext_msgpack) extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.

+## What's new on master

+- jsonpath `json_query` now supports returning normalized paths (with optional `return_type::path` parameter)

+- New `json::merge` function that inserts another json object's key-value pairs into a json object, if they don't already exist.

+- New `json::merge_or_update` function that inserts another json object's key-value pairs into a json object, or assigns them if they already exist.

+- New jsonpath `max` and `min` aggregate functions over numeric values

 Planned new features are listed on the [roadmap](https://github.com/danielaparker/jsoncons/wiki/Roadmap)

 ## Get jsoncons